rock-hu/minor-projects/openharmony-sig/ohos_react_native/docs/en/common-development-scenarios.md

 ### How Do I Reduce the HAP Size?

-A large HarmonyOS Ability Package (HAP) may occupy more resources during application download, installation, and running, affecting user experience.
-Therefore, when building or compiling a HarmonyOS application, you can adjust or change the compilation settings to reduce the size of the generated HAP.
+A large OpenHarmony Ability Package (HAP) may occupy more resources during application download, installation, and running, affecting user experience.
+Therefore, when building or compiling a OpenHarmony application, you can adjust or change the compilation settings to reduce the size of the generated HAP.

 1. Set a secure compilation parameter in the `CMakeLists.txt` file to reduce the HAP size.